googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 In Glyphs, the automatically generated `ccmp` feature adds a similar lookup but does not update it with larger glyph sets.

-In a font with a larger Latin glyph set and Cyrillic glyph set, after creating the dotless forms of other soft dotted glyphs with glyph construction recipes like `idotless+dotbelowcomb=idotless_dotbelowcomb idotless+ogonekcomb=idotless_ogonekcomb idotless+tildebelowcomb=idotless_tildebelowcomb` or after creating `istroke.dotless` and `jstroke.dotless`, the `ccmp` feature can have a lookup similiar to the following:
+In a font with a larger Latin glyph set and Cyrillic glyph set, after creating the dotless forms of other soft dotted glyphs with glyph construction recipes like `idotless+dotbelowcomb=idotless_dotbelowcomb idotless+ogonekcomb=idotless_ogonekcomb idotless+tildebelowcomb=idotless_tildebelowcomb` or after creating `istroke.dotless` and `jstroke.dotless`, the `ccmp` feature can have a lookup similar to the following:

 ```code
 lookup ccmp_soft_dotted {